ArtemisGur/simple_Calculator/README.md

 # simple_Calculator
-Simple calculator with basic operations
+Simple calculator with basic operations using QT creator